Logo

 I don’t know how to describe it, but I felt this overwhelming peace and I got up from the floor that night a different woman.
 A woman completely reliant on God’s grace, because it’s all I had.

 I prayed for God to show me what to do next, because I didn’t want to spend any more time feeling sorry for myself.
-And then I remembered what I encourage other people to do when they’re going through it- get out and serve someone.
+And then I remembered what I encourage other people to do when they’re going through it- get out and help someone.

-I’d never been to California, and these were some of the toughest prisons in the country.
-I was intimidated but I knew I had to go.
-“Okay, God.”
+I’d never been to California and these were some of the toughest prisons in the country.

 During the darkest season of my life, battling struggles that I couldn’t speak about, here I was looking into the faces of these men.
 I could see the sadness, the broken dreams, and the curiosity on their faces.
 I knew I had a job to do, give them Jesus.

 I shared my story of growing up with a father who was in and out of prison.
 I told them how my dad was a big teddy bear, how I loved laughing with him and how devastated I was the first time I saw him in chains.
-I was about 7 years old when I realized what prison was.
+I was about 7-years-old when I realized what prison was.

 I told them as I grew older, I couldn’t take the disappointment anymore and when he made a mistake that sent him into prison when I was a young adult, I decided I was done.
 I vowed I’d never speak to my dad again.
 As I grew in a relationship with Jesus, he whispered forgiveness.